mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 AEROFINS

-Extendible aerofins improve a spacecraft’s manoeuvrability in atmosphere, giving a far greater degree of control over its movements.
+Extendible aerofins improve a spacecraft's manoeuvrability in atmosphere, giving a far greater degree of control over its movements.